noorjahan220/Where-Is-It-client-side/README.md

 cd client
 npm install
-Create a .env.local file in the client directory (Vite example):
+Create a .env.local file in the client directory:

 env